 According to a research article in the National Center for Biotechnical Information, “cranberries work principally by preventing the adhesion of type 1 and p-fimbriae strains (particularly from E. coli) to the urothelium.
 Without adhesion, the bacteria cannot infect the mucosal surface.”
 Bingo!
 A natural way to reduce the likelihood of contracting a UTI while also avoiding the risk of getting a fungal infection.

-At Farr Labs we have two excellent natural supplement products, ClearFlo-MD and Cysta-Q which are both ideal and have been clinically proven to be beneficial for bladder health, the former especially good for reducing the risk of recurring UTIs.
+At Farr Labs we have an excellent natural supplement product, ClearFlo-MD which is ideal and have been proven to be beneficial for bladder health, especially good for reducing the risk of recurring UTIs.
 Why do we recommend supplements as opposed to cranberry juice itself?
 For two reasons.
 First, the sugars in cranberry juice mean a higher calorific intake (one cup of cranberry juice contains approximately 110 calories!) and second, a tablet is far easier to take to obtain the required high dose of critical ingredients in cranberries than drinking cartons of juice…

 If you are unsure which of these two products may be best for you, don’t be afraid to get in contact with us and we will be more than happy to assist you with your choice.